 Smiling while looking down at the picture Vincent was referring to, Catherine wistfully replied, "Daddy always said I had my mother's smile!"

 After sharing that personal note, Catherine looked up at Vincent, expecting to return a mutual smile, with him, but was surprised to see sadness in his eyes instead.
 Unsure why the photos affected Vincent in a downhearted way, she decided maybe it was time to put the pictures away.
 And so Catherine light-heartedly said, "I suppose I have bored you all enough with the pictures.
-You better watch me, or I will be bringing out the home movies next!”
+You better watch me, or I will bring out the home movies next!”

 She then closed the album, and asked Jacob and Vincent, “Would you like to join us?
 I have some tea steeping."